 Add mixture to a running bath of warm (not hot) water.
 Soak for at least 20-30 minutes.

-When we think of chlorine, we think of public swimming pools, but chlorine is a common additive to our drinking water supplies, designed to kill bacteria living within it.
+〉When we think of chlorine, we think of public swimming pools, but chlorine is a common additive to our drinking water supplies, designed to kill bacteria living within it.
 Along with the bad bugs, chlorine also kills good bacteria and promotes the generation of free radicals within the body, specifically the skin.
 Free radicals have been linked to cancer and are something that we don’t want polluting our bodies.
-Adding one teaspoon of vitamin C powder to bath water while it is filling, helps to neutralise the chlorine present in unfiltered tap water, and I highly recommend getting some.
+Most info I have read says to add between one teaspoon – one tablespoon of vitamin C (ascorbic acid) powder to bath water while it is filling, to help neutralise the chlorine present in unfiltered tap water.
+There is some info here you might like to read.
+And this podcast has some great info on chlorinated water.